Clementine951/ALGOSUP_2022_Project_3_D/Documents/Functionnal.md

-# Project scope
+# Functionnal Specification

 ## Goals

-The goal of this project is to create a sound synthesizer in F#, it will be possible to play music from code.
+For this project we have to create a programmable synthesizer in F#, it is basically an electronic musical instrument that generates audio signals.
+With our programmable synthesizer, the user will be able to create sounds by generating waveforms from f# code.

-We have created this application following the request of Robert Pickering.
-The aim of this project is to create a sound synthesizer with the help of Robert Pickering who initiated the project.

 Deadline: 11 of February 2022

+  - We have created this application following the request of Robert Pickering.
   - All the code will be accessible on GitHub.

   The project is developed with F#.